eeshankeni/HP-15-R206TU-Hackintosh-OpenCore-EFI-MacOS-Monterey/README.md

 Alternatively trying Voodoo RMI drivers also did not fix the issue, in fact the touchpad stopped respoding alltogether.

 ## All in all,
 This build is sufficient for devs like me who want to use this budget laptop for building iOS apps.
-But I would not reccoment this as a daily driver by any means.
+But I would not recommend this as a daily driver by any means.

 ![photo](https://github.com/eeshankeni/HP-15-R206TU-Hackintosh-OpenCore-EFI-MacOS-Monterey/blob/main/image.jpg?raw=true)